hkexgroup/resipy/src/build-instructions.md

 Dated: 2019-08-05

 # 1. Virtual Environments
-You should work inside a python virtual environment in order to get ResIPy to compile.
+You should work inside a python virtual environment in order to build ResIPy into a frozen executable.
 There are a few options for initialising a virtual environment, the first is to use a the `virtualenv` package, or through the vanilla python `venv` command.
 We don't reccomend using conda to create a virtual environment or manage packages